-- 4. Will the proposal require surface water withdrawals or diversions?
-Give a general description, purpose, and approximate quantities if known. - 5.
-Does the proposal lie within a 100-year floodplain?
-If so, note location on the site plan. - 6.
-Does the proposal involve any discharges of waste materials to surface waters?
-If so, describe the type of waste and anticipated volume of discharge.
+- 5) Does the proposal lie within a 100-year floodplain?
+If so, note location on the site plan. [help] - 6) Does the proposal involve any discharges of waste materials to surface waters?
+If so, describe the type of waste and anticipated volume of discharge. [help]